kaans4nli/Bin2XML/README.md

 The field "expenditure" read in the Big Endian format whereas the field "income_level" read in the Little Endian format.

 # Usage of Bin2XML
-Bin2XML <inputfile> < outputfile >.
+'Bin2XML < inputfile > < outputfile >'.

-  The first argument, <inputfile> refers to the source filename to be used for the conversion and the second one, <outputfile>, refers to the target XML filename.
+  The first argument, < inputfile > refers to the source filename to be used for the conversion and the second one, < outputfile >, refers to the target XML filename.

   The sample command line usage converting from the binary file to XML as 'Bin2XML personList.dat personList.xml'.